 How to get started?

 You want to automate document tasks, but an automation project is huge and expensive - or is it?
 Is it possible to start small and expand from there?
-Yes, and in many cases, we see that the customer already has a lot of technology that can be exploited.
+Yes, and in many cases, we see that the customer already has a lot of technology that can be leveraged.